 Even if you have no reason to contest the validity of the debt, the FDCPA still allows you to request verification.
-This means that even if the debt is legitimately yours and is owed, you still have a right to request verification.
-A debt collector may not ask you to cite reasons why you want verification of the debt.
+So, even if the debt is legitimately yours and is owed, you still have the right to request verification.
+A debt collector can't make you prove or demonstrate the invalidity of the debt, or make you provide reasons why you want verification of the debt.

-A collector's duty to verify a debt only kicks in if you send a specific, written request for verification.
+And a collector's duty to verify a debt only kicks in if you send a specific, written request for verification.

-Note that you have thirty days to request verification from your receipt of the letter—not thirty days from the day the letter is dated.
-Additionally, the verification period runs from first contact.
-For example, if a collector sends you a letter on January 1, and another one on January 20, your right to verify will still expire thirty days from your receipt of the January 1 letter.
+Again, you have the right to request verification of your debt within 30 days.
+This period is sometimes called the "verification period."
+Note that you have 30 days to request verification from your receipt of the notice—not 30 days from the date of the letter.
+Additionally, the verification period runs from the first contact.
+For example, if a collector sends you a letter on January 1 and another one on January 20, your right to verify will still expire 30 days from your receipt of the January 1 letter.

+Within the verification period, but before you actually request verification, collectors may continue with collection actions.
+But during this time, collectors may not conduct any collection activity that overshadows or is inconsistent with your right to dispute the debt or request the name and address of the original creditor.
 Once you request verification, assuming you did so within the verification period, the debt collector can take no action at all to collect until it provides you with verification of the debt.

-Sometimes, a collector will provide meaningful information, such as a loan or credit agreement, or a loan history, in response to a verification request.
+The law doesn't say exactly what information the debt collector must provide after you request verification of the debt.
+Sometimes, a collector will provide meaningful information, such as a loan or credit agreement, or a loan history, in response to a verification request, but not always.